monsieurpapa/multitraceroute/README.md

 `sh bashtr.sh`

 # Sharing with the results
-Email the the results.txt file to `results@multitraceroute.cd`
+Email the the results.txt file to `dieudonneishara@gmail.com`